Alumni News

 Taryn heads to Texas

 It’s a speaker’s dream to be involved in SXSW, one of the biggest cultural events in the world.
-2023 Australian of the Year Taryn Brumfitt is heading to Austin, Texas in March to deliver a presentation as part of their Culture track on a topic that’s very close to her heart: Changing our Minds about Changing our Bodies.
+2023 Australian of the Year Taryn Brumfitt headed to Austin, Texas in March to deliver a presentation as part of their Culture track on a topic that’s very close to her heart: Changing our Minds about Changing our Bodies.

 PERCEPTIONS ON DISABILITY